MarkusDNC/plot-plugin/README.md

 ```

 # Caution
 The pipeline support has come at the cost of Freestyle support.
-Although there have been no testing, changes have been made that might effect Freestyle projects.
-In those cases use the original plot plugin found [here]
+In the beginning I tried to combine support for both Freestyle and Pipline, but in the end I decided to focus on support for Pipeline.
+You can find the original plot plugin [here]
 (https://github.com/jenkinsci/plot-plugin).